 The Company assesses the allowance for credit loss related to loans receivable on a quarterly basis, either on an individual or collective basis.
 The Company considers various factors in evaluating loans receivable for possible impairment on an individual basis.
 These factors include the amount of the loan, historical experience, value of collateral, if any, credit quality and age of the receivables balances.
 This evaluation is inherently subjective as it requires material estimates that may be susceptible to significant revision as more information becomes available.
 When the evaluation indicates that it is probable that the scheduled interest and principal payments due per the loan agreement are unlikely to be collected, such loan receivable is considered impaired.
 Impairment is measured on an individual loan basis using either the present value of expected future cash flows discounted at the loan's effective interest rate or the fair value of the collateral if the loan is secured.
-The Company evaluates the remainder of its loans receivables portfolio for impairment on a collective basis, the Company applies a formula-based percentage utilizing historical loss data to calculate the collective allowance.
+The Company evaluates the remainder of its loans receivables portfolio for impairment on a collective basis in accordance with ASC 450-20, Loss Contingencies, and records an allowance for credit loss at the portfolio segment level.
+When evaluating the loans receivable on a collective basis, the Company applies a formula-based percentage utilizing historical loss data to calculate the collective allowance.